reynir/ocaml-digitalocean/README.md

 - [ ] A command line utility instead of the current "test" program.
 - [x] Make all functions return Json instead of string (?)
 - [ ] List of dependencies
+- [ ] Declare types for each response using atdgen to make the responses easier to work with.